 - Lab research that suggested statins may boost the effectiveness of a targeted breast cancer drug.

 - Findings validating a new molecular diagnostic tool for blood cancers.

 Two-Year Data for Sotorasib, a Novel Targeted Drug for Lung Cancer

 Sotorasib (Lumakras™) is a targeted lung cancer drug that was designed to treat non-small cell lung cancers driven by a mutation called KRAS-G12C.
-At this year’s AACR meeting, a multicenter team of investigators presented two years’ worth of follow-up data for CodeBreaK100, the clinical trial that led to sotorasib’s approval by the U.S. Food and Drug Administration in May 2021.
+At this year’s AACR meeting, a multicenter team of investigators presented two years’ worth of follow-up data for CodeBreaK100, the clinical trial that led to sotorasib’s accelerated approval by the U.S. Food and Drug Administration in May 2021.
 CodeBreaK100 was co-led by MSK lung cancer expert Bob Li, who is senior author of the new study.

 At the meeting, the researchers not only reported the longest-ever survival and safety data for a KRAS-G12C inhibitor but also the genomic profiles of the tumors.
 In the future, this information could be used to help predict which patients are most likely to benefit long-term from treatment with sotorasib.